platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 # Getting started

-Review the the following slides and/or associated lectures:
+Review the following slides and/or associated lectures:

 Accessing your platform: